-4 Most Popular Software Development Lifecycles for Your Project
+4 Most Popular Software Development Methodologies for Your Project

 There are various software development lifecycle models.
 Depending on the nature of your project, there's a model that fits.
 Each of them follows a series of unique steps that fit its project type to ensure a successful process.
 Waterfall, Iterative, Agile & Scrum, and Rapid Application Development (RAD) are the most popular software development lifecycles being used nowadays.